alesantuz/musclesyneRgies/paper/paper.md

 # Typical workflow

-The typical workflow when using `musclesyneRgies` consists of five main steps:
+The typical workflow when using `musclesyneRgies` consists of six main steps:

 1. Data preparation
 2. Raw data processing
 3. Synergy extraction
 4. Synergy classification
+5. Synergy analysis
-5. Plots (available at each of the previous steps).
+6. Plots (available at each of the previous steps).

 Using the native pipe operator (R >= `4.1.0` is required), a typical analysis pipeline can be synthetically written as follows: